OathPros/COMP3/source/containers/windows.rst

 Windows
 =======

-Windows are the main, primary container for application user interfaces.
+Windows are the main container for application user interfaces.

 General guidelines
 ------------------